Back to Knowledgebase

 • Wash your hands thoroughly

-• Assemble the pump parts and check that everything is clean and properly connected
+• Assemble the pump parts and make sure everything is clean and properly connected

-• Find a comfortable spot where you can relax — tension works against you
+• Find a comfortable spot where you can relax, because tension can make pumping harder

-• Have water and a snack nearby — pumping can make you thirsty and hungry
+• Keep water and a snack nearby, since pumping can leave you thirsty and hungry

 Why Flange Fit Matters

-The flange (the funnel-shaped piece that sits over your nipple) has a big impact on both comfort and output.
-A poor fit is one of the most common reasons for low pumping output or pain.
+The flange, the funnel-shaped part that sits over your nipple, has a big impact on both comfort and output.
+A poor fit is one of the most common reasons for pain or disappointing pumping results.

 • Your nipple rubs against the sides of the tunnel